CivicActions/ssp-toolkit/docs/controls/AC.md

 ##### Project

-The The Project permits remote access for privileged functions to support operational needs.
+The Project Full Name permits remote access for privileged functions to support operational needs.
 The technical staff documents, monitors, and controls all methods of remote access to the information system including remote access for privileged functions.
 Privileged user access is only permitted through the use of Secure Shell (SSH) where the user will authenticate to the device through this secure channel.
 Virtual Private Networking (VPN) is not enabled in any form within the Project accreditation boundary.

 ### AC-18: Wireless Access